-Why Face-to-Face Conversation Still Matters in a Screen-Filled World when we set down our phones and meet each other in person.
-It's not just about communicating more clearly;
+Why Face-to-Face Conversation Still Matters in a Screen-Filled World it's about being human in a fuller, more present way.

 In a culture where so much of our connection happens through a screen-where we text instead of talk, scroll instead of sit together-it's easy to forget the quiet power of face-to-face conversation.
-But something essential happens it's about being human in a fuller, more present wav.
+But something essential happens

 When we talk in person, we bring our whole selves into the conversation.
 Our eyes, hands, posture, tone of voice-all of it speaks.
 These nonverbal cues aren't just extras; they're central to how we understand each other.
-A raised eyebrow, a soft laugh, a pause between wordsnone of these come through in a text message.
+A raised eyebrow, a soft laugh, a pause between words none of these come through in a text message.
 Without them, we miss the nuance that gives our communication depth.
 Misunderstandings happen more easily.